 - Pain may radiate along the inside arch of the foot and goes away quickly with rest, only to return again as training resumes.

-- Tenderness may be felt when the thumb is pressed into the top of the foot over the navicular bone, called the N spot.
+- It will feel tender when pressing into the top of the foot over the navicular bone, called the N spot.

 Read more on Navicular stress fracture of the foot.